 And this is where the near field of the cross action of these fields create this compression.

-And the measurements that we have taken show us that The movement goes in towards the motor.
+And the measurements that we have taken show us that the movement goes in towards the motor.

 You see where I'm going from?

-Coming to this?
+Are you coming to this?

-Yeah, I was thinking that anytime you create a source of flux, you have an electromagnetic field, and if that field intersects with, let's say you have a source of flux, for instance, and in the near field you have a conductor carrying electrical current, the field from the source is going to impose a force on that conductor, right?
+And if that field intersects with, let's say you have a source of flux, for instance, and in the near field, you have a conductor carrying electrical current.

-And, but at the same time, once you generate it, and that conductor itself is generating a field, which is moving back towards the source, and could create an opposing force on the source, so you'll get canceling opposing forces, just like two magnets can, you know, will push apart or pull together.
+But at the same time, once you generate, in that conductor, itself is generating a field, which is moving back towards the source, and could create an opposing force on the source.

 So you're not going to get opposing or canceling forces.

-But if I wasn't quite clear, it's hard to figure out if that's what you're actually doing,
+But so I wasn't quite clear if, you know, it's hard to figure out if that's what you were actually doing or if it was something a little bit different.

-This is just in turn, I was thinking you were generating internal forces between your elements or your sources of energy.
+I was thinking you were generating internal forces between your elements or your sources of energy.

 Well, we've actually conducted experiments that go from 30 centimeters out to 140, and we look at the swing rates on the torsion bar.